RaghavS06/electron-collision-ml/README.md

   <img src="resources/CERNresults.png" width="400">
 </p>

-- Neural networks outperform traditional models significantly.
+- Neural networks significantly outperform traditional models.
-- Achieved a [your metric here, like "mean absolute error of X"] on the test set.
+- Achieved a Mean Squared Error of only 0.181 GeV on the test set.

 ---